14 Easter holiday activities to keep the kids entertained

-Alternatively, for a quick and easy at-home solution, simply shop our outdoor toys collection to kit your kids out for playing in the garden.
+Alternatively, for a quick and easy at-home solution, simply shop our summer toys collection to kit your kids out for playing in the garden.

 Head out as a family to enjoy a game or two of bunny tag in your local park!
 One person, known as the chaser, must try to tag other people called the bunnies.
 If a bunny is caught, they must crouch down and use their hands to make bunny ears on their head until the last bunny is left standing.
 The winner then becomes the chaser in the next round of bunny tag!

 You could even use our Bunny Ears Headband as part of your bunny tag games!

 Whilst you’re in the park, why not spend time in search of daffodils - these pretty yellow flowers are very common this time of year.
 If you’d rather not pick them, you could challenge the children to be the first to spot a daffodil, be the first to count 20, or be the one to find daffodils of different shades, for example.

 We hope you’ll find these Easter holiday ideas useful, giving you plenty of activities for the family to enjoy together.